 In 2008, Florida was selected by the U.S. Department of Education to participate in a Differentiated Accountability (DA) Pilot program.
 The DA program has since become law and State Board of Education Rules have been promulgated to facilitate implementation.
 The state's DA model creates a tiered approach to working with schools to increase student achievement.
-Within the state model, schools fall into a matrix of categories based on a given school's achievement.
 Support and assistance are then provided to the school based on that school's needs.
-The robustness of the required interventions depends on where the school falls on the DA matrix.
-Because each school's DA classification can change from year to year, the Board and Union agree to the following relative to schools that fall within the DA matrix:
+Because each school's DA classification can change from year to year, the Board and Union agree to the following relative to schools identified as needing assistance through the District's DA action plan: